Cabbage thoran is my favorite Indian side dish.

 How to cook cabbage thoran (Malaysian style)

-This cabbage thoran without coconut recipe is relatively easy compared to some other Indian recipes, such as biryani rice and chicken tandoori, which require many herbs and spices.
+This cabbage thoran recipe is without coconut, which is relatively easy compared to biryani rice and chicken tandoori, which require many herbs and spices.
 The preparation of cabbage thoran is quite straightforward, with a relatively large margin of error.

 Let’s get into the details right away.